 When I went to the Romantic Times Booklovers Convention, there was a lot of talk about “the book of your heart.”
 Don’t worry about industry trends, they said; forget the flavor of the month and ignore the critics.
 Write the novel you want to read.
 So that’s what I’m going to do.
 I have been writing a paranormal romance novel in my head for years about a woman who falls in love with a demon, and I didn’t start putting it on paper until this year.
 My goal is to finish it and then try to sell to a publisher in 2018.

 Can’t you just do your writing on the evenings and weekends like most writers?

-Yes, I could and I have but for right now I feel like I need to focus all my energy into one place.
-It’s hard to work a stressful job and then come home to do more work, especially of the creative nature.
+Yes, I could, and I have, but for right now, I feel like I need to focus all my energy in one place.
+It’s hard to work a stressful job and then come home to do more work, especially of a creative nature.